ChernweiRen/Dancing_In_the_Dark/README.md

 # Dancing In the Dark

-PyTorch implementation of a modified-UNet for ultra low light edge extraction inferring, from the following poster for Learning From Data 2022 Fall, Tsinghua University.
+PyTorch implementation of a modified UNet for ultra low light edge extraction inferring, from the following poster for Learning From Data 2022 Fall, Tsinghua University.

 Authors:
 Chengwei Ren, Jinnan He and Yuzhu Zhang